-In September 2016 the DfE published revised ‘Keeping Children Safe in Education – statutory guidance for schools and colleges’.
+In 2020 the DfE revised ‘Keeping Children Safe in Education – statutory guidance for schools and colleges’.
 This guidance contains information on what schools, including academies, should do and sets out the legal duties which they must comply with.

 In law, individual academies are deemed to be ‘relevant partners’ of their local authority and as such are under a duty to co-operate in that local authority’s Local Safeguarding Children’s Board arrangements.
 The Diocese of Westminster Academy Trust ensures not only compliance at the local level but also assumes a strategic responsibility to ensure that safeguarding practice is of high quality.

 The Trust has established a Safeguarding’s Leads and Safeguarding Governors Group from across the Trust schools to share good practice and develop the strategic Safeguarding policies of the Trust.